Prank your kids with these fun, healthy recipes where food is disguised to look silly and different!

 Fun and Healthy April Fool’s Foods for Kids

 - Ostrich eggs.
 My kids ask for these every April Fools’ Day.
 They look like oversized sunny side up fried eggs with a huge yolk, but in reality they are made of vanilla (or plain) yogurt and a half of a peach.
 Spoon some yogurt onto the plate to serve as the egg white, then top it with a half of a peach (fresh or canned in its own juices) to serve as the yolk.
 The first year that I did this, the kids truly thought that I was serving ostrich eggs.

-- Donuts.
+- Real Peach Donuts.
 These “donuts” look like donuts and taste delicious, but they’re really peaches.

-- Fruit punch.
-Or at least it looks like it.
+- Fake Fruit Punch.
 This one is another of our favorites!
-Prepare your jello, pour it into drinking cups and insert a straw into each cup.
+Prepare some natural jello, pour it into drinking cups and insert a straw into each cup.
 Refrigerate until firm, then serve this undrinkable drink with snack for a fun surprise.

-- Hot dog.
-Serve up a banana hot dog.
+- Banana Hot Dog.
 Start with a whole wheat hot dog bun, add your favorite nut butter, top with a banana, then drizzle with honey or jelly instead of mustard.

-- Carrots.
+- Carroty Cheese Dip.
 These cheese carrots certainly look like carrots, but they are really cheese.
 Serve them with your favorite whole wheat crackers.
 And if you prefer individual portions, make tiny carrots or baby carrots.

 - Micro meal.
 Serve a tiny meal for dinner and present your best serious face.
 It will be tough not to laugh though.
 Once the kids’ laughter has died down, you can serve your real dinner.